deepanshs/mrsimulator/docs/user_guide/method/method_advanced_user.rst

 Additionally, the user can change other measurement attributes during a spectral or constant duration event: ``rotor_frequency`` or ``rotor_angle`, ``magnetic_flux_density``.
-If unspecified, these attributes default to the values of the identically named attributes in the :ref:`method_api` object.
+If unspecified, these attributes default to the values of the identically named global attributes in the :ref:`method_api` object.
 Spectral events objects use the ``fraction`` attribute  to calculate the weighted average frequency for each selected transition pathway during the spectral dimension.